Mute swan: Behaviour

-The mute swan is less vocal than the noisy whooper and Bewick's swans; they do, however, make a variety of sounds, often described as "grunting, hoarse whistling, and snorting noises."
+The mute swan is less vocal than the noisy whooper and tundra swans; they do, however, make a variety of sounds, often described as "grunting, hoarse whistling, and snorting noises".
 During a courtship display, mute swans utter a rhythmic song.
-The song help synchronize the movements of their heads and necks.
-It could technically be employed to distinguish a bonded couple from two dating swans, as the rhythm of the song typically fails to match the pace of the head movements in two dating swans.
+The song helps synchronize the movements of their heads and necks; it could technically be employed to distinguish a bonded couple from two dating swans, as the rhythm of the song typically fails to match the pace of the head movements of two dating swans.
 Mute swans usually hiss at competitors or intruders trying to enter their territory.
-The most familiar sound associated with mute swans is the vibrant throbbing of the wings in flight which is unique to the species, and can be heard from a range of 1 to 2 km, indicating its value as a contact sound between birds in flight.
-Cygnets are especially vocal, and communicate through a variety of whistling and chirping sounds when content, as well as a harsh squawking noise when distressed or lost.
+The most familiar sound associated with mute swans is the vibrant throbbing of the wings in flight, which is unique to the species and can be heard from a range of 1 to 2 km, indicating its value as a contact sound between birds in flight.
+Cygnets are especially vocal and communicate through a variety of whistling and chirping sounds when content, as well as a harsher chirping noise when distressed or lost.

-Mute swans can be very aggressive in defence of their nests and are highly protective of their mate and offspring.
-Most defensive acts from a mute swan begin with a loud hiss and, if this is not sufficient to drive off the predator or intruder, are followed by a physical attack.
-Swans attack by striking at the threat with bony spurs in their wings, accompanied by biting with their large bill, while smaller waterbirds such as ducks are normally grabbed with the swan's bill and dragged or thrown clear of the swan and its offspring.
-The wings of the swan are very powerful, though not strong enough to break an adult man's leg, as is commonly misquoted.
-Large waterfowl, such as Canada geese, (more likely out of competition than in response to potential predation) may be aggressively driven off, and mute swans regularly attack people who enter their territory.